 The section administers the Cannabis Administrative Prosecution Program (CAPP), which collaborates with local jurisdictions to combat illegal commercial cannabis activity.
 For more information about CAPP, visit http://oag.ca.gov/capp.

 Correctional Law serves as litigation counsel, handling cases from the initial responsive pleading through discovery, trial, and appeal, for the California Department of Corrections and Rehabilitation and other related state agencies, in individual and class-action civil-rights actions filed by state prisoners, primarily concerning alleged violations of the United States Constitution, and generally filed in Federal Court.

-Employment and Administrative Mandate Section represents state regulatory and law enforcement agencies in matters such as the revocation and suspension of drivers’ licenses, discipline of law enforcement officers, and lottery and horse racing issues.
-It also defends state agencies and employees in major employment litigation.
+Employment and Administrative Mandate defends state agencies and individual managers and supervisors in major employment litigation and conducts employment related investigations.
+It also represents state regulatory and law enforcement agencies in matters such as the revocation and suspension of driver’s and liquor licenses, discipline of law enforcement officers and other state employees, and horse racing issues.

-Health Quality Enforcement Section brings disciplinary actions against state-licensed physicians and other health-related licensees, which involve both administrative and trial court proceedings.
+Health Quality Enforcement brings disciplinary actions against state-licensed physicians and other health-related licensees, which involve both administrative and trial court proceedings.

 Licensing represents licensing boards, bureaus, and commissions in administrative, trial court, and appellate proceedings to deny or revoke licenses in cases brought against state-licensed professionals such as accountants, contractors, dentists, nurses, and teachers.